Creating a Case Set

 1. From the Select Vendor and Action dropdown, select an enforcement action that opens tickets at your desired third-party vendor.

-3. In the Required Fields tab:
+3. In the Required Fields tab, you can set the following:

-5. Click each additional tab and provide values for the optional fields that you want to use.
-Refer to the Enforcement Action Index for details on each field of every Enforcement Action.
+5. Click each additional tab and provide values for the optional fields that you want to use under that tab.
+For details on each field of every Enforcement Action and its required fields, see About the Enforcement Action Library.

 Axonius supports scheduling a Case Set to run at specified times and under certain conditions.
 Scheduling criteria are available in step 5 of the wizard, Schedule Plan.